douglas-george/timberhearth/storybook/story.md

 The voice chuckled.

-“Oh no. You’re injured.
+”Oh no. You’re injured.
 Let me guess… a fawn born too soon?
 Or perhaps a particularly clumsy elk?”

 Jessica scrambled up, brushing leaves from her apron.
 “Sorry!
 Sorry.
 We didn’t mean to—”

 The voice grew closer, warmer.

-“I know what you are, children.
+”I know what you are, children.
 You’re not here for disguise.
 You’re here for me.”

 From the shadows, a silver shape emerged.